aosabook/500lines/dagoba/chapter.md

 A long time ago, when the world was still young, all data walked happily in single file.
 If you wanted your data to jump over a fence, you just set the fence down in its path and each datum jumped it in turn.
 Punch cards in, punch cards out.
 Life was easy and programming was a breeze.

 Then came the random access revolution, and data grazed freely across the hillside.
 Herding data became a serious concern -- if you can access any piece of data at any time, how do you know which one to pick next?
-Techniques were developed for corralling the data by forming links between items [footnoteA], marshaling groups of units into formation through their linking assemblage.
+Techniques were developed for corralling the data by forming links between items [^items], marshaling groups of units into formation through their linking assemblage.
 Questioning data meant picking a sheep and pulling along everything connected to it.

 Later programmers departed from this tradition, imposing a set of rules on how data would be aggregated[footnoteB].
-Rather than tying disparate data directly together they would cluster by content, decomposing data into bite-sized pieces, collected in kennels and collared with a name tag.
-Questions were declaratively posited, resulting in accumulating pieces of partially decomposed data (a state the relationalists refer to as "normal") into a frankencollection returned to the programmer.
+Rather than tying disparate data directly together they would cluster by content, decomposing data into bite-sized pieces, collected in pens and collared with name tags.
+Questions were posed declaratively, resulting in accumulating pieces of partially decomposed data (a state the relationalists refer to as "normal") into a frankencollection returned to the programmer.

 For much of recorded history this relational model reigned supreme.
 Its dominance went unchallenged through two major language wars and countless skirmishes.
 It offered everything you could ask for in a model, for the small price of inefficiency, clumsiness and lack of scalability.
 For eons that was a price programmers were willing to pay.
 Then the internet happened.

 The distributed revolution changed everything, again.
 Data broke free of spacial constraints and roamed from machine to machine.
 CAP-wielding theorists busted the relational monopoly, opening the door to a plethora of new herding techniques -- some of which hark back to the earliest attempts to domesticate random-access data.
 We're going to look at one of these, a style known as the graph database.

-[footnoteA: One of the very first database designs was the hierarchical model, which grouped items into tree-shaped hierarchies and is still used as the basis of IBM's IMS product, a high-speed transaction processing system.
+[^items]: One of the very first database designs was the hierarchical model, which grouped items into tree-shaped hierarchies and is still used as the basis of IBM's IMS product, a high-speed transaction processing system.
 It's influence can also been seen in XML, file systems and geographic information storage.
 The network model, invented by Charles Bachmann and standardized by CODASYL, generalized the hierarchical model by allowing multiple parents, forming a DAG instead of a tree.
-These navigational database models came in to vogue in the 1960s and continued their dominance until performance gains made relational databases usable in the 1980s.]
+These navigational database models came in to vogue in the 1960s and continued their dominance until performance gains made relational databases usable in the 1980s.

 [footnoteB: Codd developed relational database theory while working at IBM, but Big Blue feared that a relational database would cannibalize the sales of IMS.
 While IBM eventually built a research prototype called System R, it was based around a new non-relational language called SEQUEL, instead of Codd's original Alpha language.
 The SEQUEL language was copied by Larry Ellison in his Oracle Database based on pre-launch conference papers, and the name changed to SQL to avoid trademark disputes.]

-## Take one
+## Take One

 Within this chapter we're going to build a graph database.
 As we build it we're also going to explore the problem space, generate multiple solutions for our design decisions, compare those solutions to understand the tradeoffs between them, and finally choose the right solution for our system.
 A higher-than-usual precedence is put on code compactness, but the process will otherwise mirror that used by software professionals since time immemorial.
-The purpose of this chapter is to teach this process.
-And to build a graph database.
-[Footnote: The two purposes of this chapter are to teach this process, to build a graph database, and to have fun.]
+The two purposes of this chapter are to teach this process and to build a graph database.[^purpose]

+[^purpose]: The three purposes of this chapter are to teach this process, to build a graph database, and to have fun.

 Using a graph database will allow us to solve some interesting problems in an elegant fashion.
 Graphs are a very natural data structure for exploring connections between things.
 A graph in this sense is a set of vertices and a set of edges -- in other words it's a bunch of dots connected by lines.
 And a database?
 A "data base" is like a fort for data.
-You can put data in it and get data back out of it.
+You put data in it and get data back out of it.

 So what kinds of problems can we solve with a graph database?
-Well, suppose that you are one of those who have discovered the unbridled joy of tracking ancestral trees: parents, children, all that kind of thing.
+Well, suppose that you enjoy tracking ancestral trees: parents, grand-parents, cousins twice removed, that kind of thing.
 You'd like to develop a system that allows you to make natural and elegant queries like "Who are Thor's second cousins once removed?" or "What is Freyja's connection to the Valkyries?".

 A reasonable schema for this data structure would be to have a table of entities and a table of relationships.
 A query for Thor's parents might look like: